Fostering deeper understanding of the atmosphere, Earth, and Sun

 NCAR supports the community of atmospheric and geoscience researchers with:

-Our research projects cover a vast array of topics and are collaborations between NCAR scientists and university researchers:
+Our research projects cover a vast array of topics and involve collaborations between NCAR scientists and researchers in the academic, public, and private sectors.
+Primary areas we investigate include:

 NCAR Home | NCAR Director's Office

-UCAR's community programs strengthen education, research, and technology in the atmospheric and related sciences through programs and projects which:
+UCAR's community programs strengthen education, research, and technology in the atmospheric and related sciences through programs and projects that: